Featured Senior Design Team

 Each year, more than 100 leading manufacturing companies, pharmaceutical and medical firms, consulting practices, utilities as well as local, state and federal government agencies partner with the UConn School of Engineering through Senior Design Projects.

 Every Senior Design Project is a two-semester course required for all School of Engineering seniors to graduate.
-Having successful completed most of the Engineering curriculum, they must solve technical problems for sponsors in a real-world company.
-Each team of 2-4 seniors is mentored through the project by an Engineering professor working within the sponsor organization.
+Each team of 3-5 seniors is mentored by Engineering faculty collaborating with the sponsor.

-Result: Our sponsors gain first-hand experience of working with potential employees with no commitment other than to help the project succeed.
-Our students learn how to work collaboratively in a corporate setting, while producing professional periodic reports on their strategy, techniques and progress.
+Sponsors gain first-hand experience of teaming up with potential future employees to help the project succeed.
+Our students learn how to work collaboratively in a real-world setting, while producing periodic reports on their ideas, strategy, techniques and progress.

 We are currently recruiting for projects.
 Please contact us to learn more.